History of AVCon

 Due to the popularity of games like Guitar Hero and Rockband, AVCon’s theme for 2007 was ‘Rock Show’, also known as AVCon 07: The Massive Damage Tour.

-Leading up to the convention weekend, an 11-page comic is released on the AVCon website and forum to promote the theme with Ayvee and Switch (like before, some are available on our Facebook).
+Leading up to the convention weekend, an 11-page comic is released on the AVCon website and forum to promote the theme with Ayvee and Switch (some are available on our Facebook page!).

 Apart from the usual anime screenings, 2007 featured some live-action Japanese dramas and episodes of YuGiOh the Abridged series.